StephanieKemna/bathy-plotting/README.md

 bathy-plotting
 ==============

-Several matlab scripts to visualize bathymetry from bathymetry data files (xyz, gebco nc).
+Several matlab scripts to visualize bathymetry from bathymetry data files (xyz).

-The main script to use is plotBathyLA.m
+For plotting LA area bathymetry, the main script to use is plotBathyLA.m

 For usage, run